Title IX/Sexual Harassment

 Criminal Proceedings

-The College’s Sexual Misconduct Policy (the “Policy”) and the criminal justice system work independently from one another and the filing of a Complaint of sexual misconduct under this Policy is independent of any criminal investigation or proceeding.
-Thus, a law enforcement determination of whether to prosecute a Respondent is not determinative of whether the College will conduct an investigation under this Policy.
-Proceedings under this Policy may be carried out prior to, simultaneously with, or following civil or criminal proceedings.The College will not wait for the conclusion of any criminal investigation or proceedings to commence its own investigation or to take any necessary interim measures to protect the Complainant and the College community.
-However, the College may temporarily delay its investigation to enable law enforcement to gather evidence and to engage in a preliminary investigation of sexual misconduct matters that may also violate the state criminal code.
+The University’s Sexual Misconduct Policy (the “Policy”) and the criminal justice system work independently from one another and the filing of a Complaint of sexual misconduct under this Policy is independent of any criminal investigation or proceeding.
+Thus, a law enforcement determination of whether to prosecute a Respondent is not determinative of whether the University will conduct an investigation under this Policy.
+Proceedings under this Policy may be carried out prior to, simultaneously with, or following civil or criminal proceedings.The University will not wait for the conclusion of any criminal investigation or proceedings to commence its own investigation or to take any necessary interim measures to protect the Complainant and the University community.
+However, the University may temporarily delay its investigation to enable law enforcement to gather evidence and to engage in a preliminary investigation of sexual misconduct matters that may also violate the state criminal code.
 This delay should not last longer than 10 days unless law enforcement specifically requests a longer delay.

 Civil Proceedings

-A Complainant and/or Reporting Individual has the right to receive assistance from appropriate College representatives in initiating legal proceedings in family court or civil court.
+A Complainant and/or Reporting Individual has the right to receive assistance from appropriate University representatives in initiating legal proceedings in family court or civil court.

 For more information, please contact the Title IX Coordinator or visit our Sexual Misconduct Policy.